 - Risk of electrical fires as the appliance remains in constant, unsupervised use.

-Even if you’re adamant that you’re not watching or paying attention to the TV, solely relying on it for background ambient noise, your brain is likely still absorbing the media.
+Even if you’re adamant that you’re not watching or paying attention to TV, solely relying on it for background ambient noise, the brain is likely still absorbing the media.

 When to Stop Watching TV Before Bed

 Most of us like to unwind in front of the TV after a long day at work.